Let’s stand together to make unfair housing history

 Fair Housing Month is especially significant to those of us who work in the real estate industry.
 As real estate professionals, our work has a direct impact on the wealth gap of demographic groups and the overall state of fair housing in the communities, neighborhoods, and markets in which we operate.

 Every real estate transaction affects the very fabric and composition of every neighborhood, town, and city.
 Illegal and discriminatory policies and practices from the past and present, such as redlining, continue to contribute to neighborhood segregation, socio-economic inequality, and the marginalization of certain groups and communities.

-I made it my mission to learn more about the history of fair housing, housing policy, discrimination, and segregation in our society and in real estate.
 While our industry has made tremendous progress in the past 50 years, there is still work to do, and as one of the largest residential real estate companies in the world, Coldwell Banker can be a force for good to drive change.
 This month is an opportunity to remind ourselves of the responsibility we all have to learn more about how we can become allies and advocates in removing barriers to housing opportunity, and to advance inclusive, vibrant communities.